-This project allows the District to continue providing a local, toll free number to report hazardous materials spills 24 hours a day, 7 days a week.
-Emergency staff responds within 2 hours of the initial report, with spill cleanup in District rights-of-way performed in a timely manner.
-Appropriate agencies are alerted when spills are outside District jurisdiction.
+This project allows Valley Water to continue providing a local, toll free number to report hazardous materials spills 24 hours a day, 7 days a week.
+Emergency staff responds within 2 hours of the initial report, with spill cleanup in Valley Water rights-of-way performed in a timely manner.
+Appropriate agencies are alerted when spills are outside Valley Water jurisdiction.

 Percent of Urgent Field Responses meeting KPI: 100%

 Updated April 2019

 Key Performance Indicator for the Safe, Clean Water Program

 Respond to 100% of hazardous materials reports requiring urgent on-site inspection in 2 hours or less.

 Prevents and reduces contaminants in surface and groundwater

 Provide a quick, systematic emergency response that reduces negative impacts of hazardous materials spills

 About the Safe, Clean Water and Natural Flood Protection Program